-Purification of the Nadis takes place either in forty-three days or three months or four months or seven months or twelve months practised at six times daily by three Sandhya (dawn, noon and twilight) and in between times.
+Purification of the Nadis takes place either in forty-three days or three months or four months or seven months or twelve months practiced at six times daily by three Sandhya (dawn, noon and twilight) and in between times.
 (Note: The purification of Nadis will take place according to the impurity level of the Nadis of the Individual and the intensity of the practice).

-Upon purification, the body will experience lightness, beauty and warmth together with the manifestation of Nada.
+Upon purification, the body will experience lightness, beauty, and warmth together with the manifestation of Nada.

 Pranayama is the merger of Prana and Apana.
-It has three parts: Rechaka, Puraka and Kumbhaka.
+It has three parts: Rechaka, Puraka, and Kumbhaka.
 They represent the letters A, U, and M which constitutes Pranava.
 Hence Pranava alone is Pranayama.

 The letter U, it becomes Savitri of adolescent age with white complexion, having Taarksya bird as conveyance and having a discus in her hand.

-With the form letter M, it becomes Sarasvati of matured age with the dark complexion, having a bull as her conveyance and having trident in her hand.
+With the form letter M, it becomes Sarasvati of matured age with the dark complexion, having a bull as her conveyance and having a trident in her hand.